 One can apply for the claim for injury, death, or damage to property, with the tribunal court for jurisdiction over the area where the insured person resides.
 However, there is no limit for a claim against the liability for injury or death.
 One can avail the cover for the property damage occurred to the victim up to a sum of Rs.
 7.5 lakh.

 Here you have to fight for everything yourself.
 The insurance provider will not help you to get the claim settled.
 Insurance policy providers have a ‘knock-to-knock agreement’ according to which they are responsible to pay for the damages to the policyholder’s vehicle till the time it offers coverage for such injury or damage.
 Hospital bills, damage to the vehicle, all will be payable by the insurer if it is covered and no claim will be entertained from the insurer if the fault is found at a vehicle.
 Before heading to the tribunal, ensure that you have kept all the required documents.
 A proper narration of the incident is required with an FIR.
 The records of expenses are reserved to provide financial losses.

 The process to claim third party insurance

-In case of physical damage to property, you will need the inspector’s report, original bills, and the report to estimate the loss.
+In case of physical property damage, you will need the inspector’s report, original bills, and the report to estimate the loss.
 The turnover time for third-party claims for injury or death is three years.

-The major difficulty is to prove other party’s mistake in the tribunal.
-The claimant has to establish other party’s negligence to avail compensation.
+The major difficulty is to prove the other party’s mistake in the tribunal.
+The claimant has to establish the other party’s negligence to avail compensation.

 Don’t expect that your insurance company will reimburse the difference if you are reimbursed with less than what you expected.
 One can’t claim third-party insurance compensation for the same damage twice.
 So, their possibility of getting stuck is high.